desl000/learning-experience/README.md

-# nothin about web development
+# nothing about web development